Semi-Autonomous E-Bike Dashboard & App

 Outcomes

-Our designs were created to lead the change for the future e-bike landscape, positioning Ford at the front of this new market.
-Our product should appeal to a wide variety of people by matching their current mental models of e-bikes and giving users flexibility when pedaling.
-Fixing problems conventional e-bikes have, such as small screens with frustrating user interfaces and poor security features will also make our design more desirable.
+Our designs were created to lead the change for the future e-bike landscape.
+The products appeal to a wide variety of people by matching their current mental models of e-bikes and giving users flexibility.
+Fixing problems conventional e-bikes have, such as small screens with frustrating user interfaces and poor security features also makes our design more desirable.

-Our product is highly conceptual and future-forward, so implementing it is out of the scope of this project.
+Since semi-autonomous e-bikes have not been created yet, implementation is out of the scope of this project.
 However, during the last round of usability testing, once icons were iterated on and introductory tooltips were added, people understood our dashboard and how to use it.
-More usability testing with a larger variety of users would help us determine if our goal of appealing to a broad user base was achieved.

 Left-facing black arrow